quanghuy1242/sentiment-analysis-flask/README.md

 Open address on your bash screen for accessing homepage

 ### API
-The only way to predict a text is send a POST request to `/api/predict` with body `{ "text": string }`
+The only way to predict a text is sent a POST request to `/api/predict` with body `{ "text": string }`

 Example using curl:
 ```bash